M7OCM/mono890/README.md

 - 82 Reboot
 - 83 Firmware

-A dedicated version of this firmware will be available on the PCB2.1Q LCD revision as soon as testing is complete - the code is ready but the screen has not been tested with it yet.
-Looking at sometime during August depends if it works properly.

 These instructions are a guide and are a WIP so I'll add more and update in due course.

-Source files will be available when the Q model firmware is released.

 Coming soon Evolution X (10).
 Release TBC.
 Update: testing is now complete on PCB2.0/PCB2.1 and will be released this week (w/c 10 August 26).

-PCB2.1Q firmware is ready, just waiting for delivery of the PCB2.1Q version for a test of the new driver. hopefully that will be ready for release mid August 26.

 This update focuses on fine tuning airband AM using hysteresis to adjust speed and gain hold times (5 presets), integrated within Dynamic AM Fix (DAF).
 Also a new Antenna Trim function works alongside DAF for RSSI dB trimming for specific purposes eg high gain outdoor antennae.
 A real experimenters option that.